Haivision/srt/docs/API.md

 - Sets the maximum declared size of a single call to sending function in Live mode.
 When set to 0, there's no limit for a single sending call.

 - For Live mode: Default value is 1316, can be increased up to 1456.
-Mind the `SRTO_PACKETFILTER` option, as with this option an additional header space is usually required, which decreases the maximum value for this option.
+Note that with the `SRTO_PACKETFILTER` option additional header space is usually required, which decreases the maximum possible value for `SRTO_PAYLOADSIZE`.

 - For File mode: Default value is 0 and it's recommended not to be changed.